A selection principle for 2D steady Euler flows via the vanishing viscosity limit: Introduction

-has long been an object of study.
+The system \eqref{steady_Euler} itself is one of the most important nonlinear PDEs as a macroscopic model to describe the steady motion of an inviscid incompressible fluid.
+Furthermore, the solutions of \eqref{steady_Euler} can be regarded as the steady states of the unsteady Euler system

+which plays a crucial role in understanding the motion of inviscid incompressible fluids.
 It is well-known that in two dimensions, system \eqref{unsteady_Euler} admits a unique global solution for smooth initial and boundary conditions \cite{Holder_1933,Wolibner_1933}.
-However, its long-time behavior remains a major open problem in fluid PDEs.
-Characterizing all steady Euler flows is helpful in this endeavor because they represent the possible "end states" of unsteady flows.
-Furthermore, a compelling reason to study steady Euler flows is their relevance to high-Reynolds-number flows, where viscosity is confined to the boundary and the bulk is effectively inviscid.
-Notably, Ludwig Prandtl's pioneering boundary layer theory \cite{Prandtl_1904} was originally developed in the setting of a two-dimensional (2D) steady flow.
+However, its long-time behavior remains a major open problem in fluid PDEs \cite{Shnirelman_P_2013,Sverak_note_2011}.
+Characterizing all steady Euler flows could be helpful in this endeavor because they represent the possible "end states" of unsteady flows.
+Furthermore, a compelling reason to study steady Euler flows is their relevance to flows at high Reynolds number, where viscosity is confined to the boundary and the bulk is effectively inviscid.
+Notably, Prandtl's pioneering boundary layer theory \cite{Prandtl_1904} was originally developed in the setting of two-dimensional (2D) steady flows.

-The difficulty in characterizing solutions to \eqref{steady_Euler} lies in the fact that the system admits an infinite-dimensional family of solutions.
+The difficulty in characterizing solutions to \eqref{steady_Euler} lies in the fact that the system may admit an infinite-dimensional family of solutions under the boundary condition \eqref{slip boundary condition}.
 The simplest example is the parallel shear flow, given by $\bv=(v_1(x_2),0)$ coupled with constant pressure.
-Another canonical family of solutions is the circular flow of the form $\bv=V(|x|)\frac{(-x_2,x_1)}{|x|}$ and $P=\int\frac{V^2(r)}{r}\,dr$ for an arbitrary function $V$.
+Another canonical family of solutions is the circular flow of the form

+for an arbitrary function $V$.
 Furthermore, the 2D autonomous semilinear elliptic equation is a subclass of \eqref{steady_Euler} in the following sense: if $u$ is a solution to the equation $\Delta u=F'(u)$ in a planar domain, then

 solve \eqref{steady_Euler}.
 System \eqref{steady_Euler} also has a solution with compact support, whose stream function solves a non-autonomous semilinear elliptic equation yet fails to be locally radially symmetric \cite{EFR_arXiv_2024}.